Why I call myself an Artist

 And more and more people are spending more time on social media.

 However, I have decided to put up a few blog posts for now.
-Apart from my commonplace book, the only place I share my thoughts consistently is telegram.
+Apart from my thoughts book and The Muslimah Podcast, the only place I share my thoughts consistently is Hamidah Abbas Letters | Hall of Light.
 Perhaps, I'll find a way of being on social media.
 However, what's most likely is that I have retired from social media.

 “And we plan, and ALLAH plans, and ALLAH is the best of Planners. — Qur'an 3:54.